KDE/krita/krita/integration/README.md

 - `kritaquicklookng.appex` inside `krita.app/Contents/Library/PlugIns`
 Ensure the app is defined as the default app for opening .kra and .ora files, and codesign it whole if necessary.

+# Hacking
+After applying changes and compiling, test your changes as instructed below.
+- Quicklook: run in terminal: `qlmanage -g <path to kritaquicklook.qlgenerator> -c image -d2 -p <path to a kra file>`
+- Spotlight: install `kritaspotlight.mdimporter` inside `~/Library/Spotlight` and
+clear caches, then run `mdimport -d2 -t <path to a kra file>`.
+Installed mdimporter will be first in the list when running `mdimport -L`.